novemberfiveco/s3-site-cache-optimizer/README.md

 filename.
 3. Search the contents of the _rewritables_ for references to each of the assets, and rewrite the urls if necessary.
+4. (optional) Gzip all text-based files.
-4. (optional) Upload all files to an S3 bucket, and *remove all other files* from that bucket.
+5. (optional) Upload all files to a path in an S3 bucket, and *remove all other files* from that path.
 Assets are given a never-expiring cache header in order to optimize browser and proxy caching.

 All file operations are executed in a (temporary) output directory, the source directory is not